Why is Nursing Science a restricted major?

 What is your Admission Policy for Military Personnel?

 UC Irvine School of Nursing will accept qualified student applicants who have completed relevant military education and experiences, have met the admission requirements, and who present documented equivalency courses.
-These applications will be reviewed on an individual basis by the Student Affairs Director and the Associate Director.
+These applications will be reviewed on an individual basis by the Student Affairs Director and the Program Director.
 These individuals are eligible for consideration of completion of challenge exams following admission to the nursing program.
-Any veteran who has completed their BA or BS degree and required prerequisites are welcome to apply to our Masters Entry Program in Nursing (MEPN). http://www.nursing.uci.edu/mepn/.
+Any veteran who has completed their BA or BS degree and required prerequisites are welcome to apply to our Masters Entry Program in Nursing (MEPN). https://www.nursing.uci.edu/mepn/.

 What is my option as an LVN?